 - 1/4 cup sweetened shredded coconut, toasted

-- In a 6-qt. electric pressure cooker, combine the first nine ingredients.
+- In a 6-qt. electric pressure cooker, combine the first 9 ingredients.
 Lock lid; close pressure-release valve.
 Adjust to pressure-cook on high for 3 minutes.
 Quick-release pressure.
 A thermometer inserted in pork should read at least 145°.
-Press cancel.

 - Add apple to pressure cooker.
 In a small bowl, combine cornstarch and water until smooth; stir into pressure cooker.
 Select saute setting and adjust for low heat.
 Simmer, stirring constantly, until thickened and apple is tender, 3-5 minutes.

 - If desired, serve with rice.
 Sprinkle with raisins and coconut.